Archives: <span>Courses</span>

 Credits apply to:

-• Continuing Education Contact Hours for Certified Health Education Specialists (CHES): This program is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 1.5 total Category I continuing education contact hours (1.0 Advanced level, 1.5 continuing competency credits).
+• Continuing Education Contact Hours for Certified Health Education Specialists (CHES): This program is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 1.5 total Category I continuing education contact hours (1.0 Advanced level.
+1.5 continuing competency).
 WRPHTC provider number 99036.

 • Continuing Nursing Education (CNE): 1.5 credits